 thinly sliced, for garnish (optional)

-Reduce the heat to medium-low, stir in the beans, and simmer, partially covered, until the liquid is slightly thickened, the potatoes are cooked through, about 30 to 40 minutes.
+Simmer The Chili: Reduce the heat to medium-low, stir in the beans (if you've made Frijoles De Olla the leftovers would be delicious here!), and simmer, partially covered, until the liquid is slightly thickened, the potatoes are cooked through, about 30 to 40 minutes.

 Chili can be made up to a day ahead.
 Just heat over low heat, taste, and adjust seasoning as desired before serving.